JGoutin/airfs/docs/api_storage_azure_file.rst

 Preallocating files
 -------------------

-When flushing a file out of its current size, pycosio first resize the file to allow the flush of the new data.
+When flushing a file out of its current size, airfs first resize the file to allow the flush of the new data.

 In case of multiple flushes on a raw IO or when using a buffered IO, this is